bluekitchen/btstack/chipset/README.md

 The DA1469x uses an external flash.
 The DA 1469x SDK contains a HCI firmware that can be compiled and downloaded into flash using the SmartSnippets Studio.

+Unexpected issues:
+- DA14585 cannot scan for other devices if advertising is enabled alhtough it supports multiple Peripheral/Central roles (last check: 6.0.14.1114)

 **BD Addr** fixed to 80:EA:CA:00:00:01.
 No command in HCI firmware to set it differently.
 Random addresses could be used instead.

 **Baud rate**: The baud rate is fixed at 115200 with the provided firmware.
 A higher baud rate could be achieved by re-compiling the HCI firmware.